autarch/blog.urth.org/content/posts/2021-03-14-writing-a-postgres-sql-pretty-printer-in-rust-part-1.md

 various parts of the AST.
 For example, the [`nodestypes.json`](https://github.com/lfittl/libpg_query/blob/10-latest/srcdata/nodetypes.json) file defines all of the possible nodes.
-Many parts of the AST reference the `Node` type, which is basically "any valid bit of SLQL".
+Many parts of the AST reference the `Node` type, which is basically "any valid bit of SQL".

 But the most important file is [`struct_defs.json`](https://github.com/lfittl/libpg_query/blob/10-latest/srcdata/struct_defs.json).
 This